duracell80/MoodeRadio-Get/scripts/make-yt/README.md

 # Cast YouTube Audio to Moode
-Essentially trigger a generating the .m4a directly without the YouTube_Load playlist.
+Essentially trigger generating the .m4a directly without the YouTube_Load playlist.

 ```
 Cast a Tiny Desk stream by Sylvan Esso into "YouTube Play" playlist